Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### HTML Validation ###

 I used W3C Markup Validation service and Jigsaw to ensure there are no errors in the html and CSS.

-Some errors were found, these were corrected and the validators run again.
+On the initial test an error was found where I had used an <a> element as a decendent of a <button>.
+I tried swapping them around and came back with the same error.
+I had not realised that a button could not be used for a link before this.
+I removed the button and simply left the <a> element with the styling applied in CSS.
+It looks the same but now comes back with no error.

 ![Home Page Validation](/assets/images/readme-images/home-page-validation.png)